Heroin Addiction: Symptoms, Causes, Effect, Treatment and Prevention

 How Does Heroin Addiction Affect Your Physical Health?

-Chronic heroin use also causes cardiovascular problems, including collapsed veins and bacterial infections of the blood vessels and heart valves, with the American Heart Association noting increased risks of endocarditis among heroin users.
+Chronic heroin use causes cardiovascular problems, including collapsed veins and bacterial infections of blood vessels and heart valves.
 The American Heart Association reports increased risks of endocarditis among heroin users.
 A study by Chu et al. (2015) found that intravenous drug users have a 2- to 5-fold increased risk of developing endocarditis compared to the general population.

 How Can Heroin Addiction Affect Your Mental Health?